dt-demos/github-actions/README.md

 | A,D | Deploy All | Demos the the deployment of the [Dynatrace Orders Demo Application](https://github.com/dt-orders/overview) to an Azure Kubernetes cluster.
 Also calls the Dynatrace GitHub Action to send deployment events to Dynatrace.
 All supporting files are in the `manifests` subfolder. |
 | A,D | Deploy Order | Same as "Deploy All" workflow, but just deploys the "order" service. |

+# Watch and learn more

+* Read more about this on this [Dynatrace 2 part Blog series](https://www.dynatrace.com/news/blog/how-dynatrace-and-github-help-you-deliver-better-software-faster/)

+* This was demonstrated in this `Monitor and modernize Azure operations with Dynatrace webinar` you can watch on [YouTube](https://www.youtube.com/watch?v=nBs2P7Idtz0) starting at minute 25.

 # Demo Setup